NOAA-SWPC/FortranReformat/README.md

 # FortranReformat
-Simple script built around fprettify to automate enforcement of code formatting standards for our projects
+A simple script layer built around fprettify to automate enforcement of code formatting standards in fortran code projects.